-Product revenue-Product revenue consists of revenue from the sale of capture devices, including our Pro3 and Pro2 Cameras, Matterport Axis, and out-of-warranty repair fees.
-Customers place orders for our products, and we fulfill the orders and ship the devices directly to the customer or, in some cases, we arrange for the shipment of devices from third parties directly to the customer.
+Product revenue-Product revenue consists of revenue from the sale of capture devices, including our Pro2 and Pro3 Cameras, Matterport Axis, and out-of-warranty repair fees.
+Customers place orders for our products, and we fulfill the order and ship the devices directly to the customer or, in some cases, we arrange for the shipment of devices from third parties directly to the customer.
 We recognize product revenue associated with a sale in full at the time of shipment of the product.
 In some cases, customers prepay for the ordered device and, in other cases we bill the customer upon shipment of the device.
 Customers purchasing capture devices from us also typically subscribe to the Matterport platform for use with their captured spaces.
-However, we do not require Pro3 or Pro2 Camera owners to have a subscription when purchasing a Pro3 or Pro2 Camera.
-We will also repair Pro3 and Pro2 Cameras for a fee if the nature of the repair is outside the scope of the applicable warranty.
+However, we do not require Pro2 or Pro3 Camera owners to have a subscription when purchasing a Pro2 or Pro3 Camera.
+We will also repair Pro2 and Pro3 Cameras for a fee if the nature of the repair is outside the scope of the applicable warranty.